Hair loss isn't a problem just for men - it can happen to women too. Female pattern baldness is the most common type of hair loss in women.

 They might also recommend removing a tiny piece of skin from your scalp to test for hair loss conditions such as alopecia areata.

-Treatment of female pattern baldness
+How is female pattern baldness treated?

 The main aim of treatment is to slow down or stop hair loss.
 Treatment might also stimulate hair growth, but this kind of treatment works better for some women than others.

-Your doctor might prescribe minoxidil, or a cream containing minoxidil.
+If you have female pattern baldness, your doctor might prescribe minoxidil, or a cream containing minoxidil.
 This active ingredient is found in lotions like Hair Revive Extra Strength, Hair Retreva, and Hair A-Gain.
 It’s important to discuss the potential side effects of these treatments with your doctor.

 There is not enough evidence to show that laser treatments, plasma injections, ‘hair tonics’ and nutritional supplements will stimulate hair growth.